 When talking about UTM campaign tagging, most blogs only mention Google URL builder.
-But it’s worth exploring a few other tools, some of which not only help you build, but also manage your UTM tracking URLs.
+Creating your own UTM codes inevitably results in making mistakes, and wasting your time.
+That’s why it’s worth exploring a few other tools, some of which not only help you build, but also manage your UTM tracking URLs.
 You can then choose the best tool for your marketing campaigns considering your analytics requirements, team size, risk tolerance, and budget.

 Let’s look at some analytics URL builders from the most basic to the most advanced.

 This is not necessarily a tool, but it’s still a commonly used method for building tracking URLs.
 It is also the most primitive way to build URLs.
 You have a high chance of making a mistake — even if you know everything about URL formats.
 I can’t imagine why you would ever use this method.